1. Graeme Parker is NOT a pen name.

-6. Is a huge Doctor Who fan and to this day, on hearing the theme tune, hides behind a couch!
+6. Is a huge Doctor Who fan and to this day, on hearing the theme tune, hides behind the sofa!

 7. Can play the William Tell Overture by banging his fists on his skull and making a hollow noise!

-Graeme Parker is the main cog in the Kensington Gore wheel, but like most cogs he likes to get well and truly oiled as often as he can.
+Graeme Parker is the main cog in the Kensington Gore wheel, but like most cogs he likes to get well and truly oiled!

 His inspirations are old school horror, seeing the beauty in dark things, and finding humour everywhere.
 He was born and raised in Newcastle Upon Tyne, UK.
 From an early age he wanted to be a comedian or a writer and over the years he has found an outstanding balance of the two.
 He has performed as a stand up comedian, doing one liner gags, but his writing was always more character based.